 BBB Independent Research (BIBB 399)

-*Note: The submission deadline for Fall 2016 is Tuesday, September 6th, by 5pm.
-The first mandatory seminar will be held on Monday, September 12th from 12-1pm.*
+*Note: The submission deadline for Spring 2017 is Wednesday, January 18th, by 5pm.
+The first mandatory seminar will be held on Wednesday, January 25th from 12-1pm.*

 Independent research proposals should be submitted via the link above by the end of the first week of classes.
 For Fall 2016, the deadline is Tuesday, September 6, at 5pm.

 BBB encourages all students to pursue sponsored research while at Penn.
 Whether one plans to go on to medical school, graduate school or pursue another path, the experience gained while conducting research enhances one's undergraduate career.

 Research Sponsors - It is suggested that students begin contacting potential research advisors in the semester preceding the term in which the student intends to pursue BIBB 399 credit.
 Only Juniors and Seniors can receive independent research credit.

 Research should be based in the broad area of neuroscience and the biological basis of behavior.
 Students may review Neuroscience Graduate Group faculty research interests to find a potential research advisor at http://www.med.upenn.edu/ngg/faculty_categories.shtml.
 The BBB Advising Office will also assist students in finding a faculty member whose research matches their interest; students should visit during BBB advising hours.